 Mijas

-With its narrow streets and whitewashed buildings, Mijas is a picturesque destination that offers stunning views of the Mediterranean Sea.
-Visitors can enjoy a variety of activities such as hiking, horseback riding, and golfing.
-The town also has a rich history and culture, with several museums and historic sites to explore.
+Mijas is a picturesque destination that offers stunning views of the Mediterranean Sea.
+Here, visitors can immerse themselves in a variety of activities, from hiking and horse riding to golf.
+In addition, the city hosts a rich history and culture, with several museums and historical sites inviting exploration and discovery.

 History of Mijas

-mijas malagaMijas belonged to the turdetan people, Iberian people who lived mainly in the Guadalquivir valley, to the south of the Iberian peninsula.
-The turdetans were direct descendants of the Tartessians, who had a great Greek influence.
-The turdetans were considered by the romans as the most cultured people in the Iberian peninsula, with their own writing, laws and historical chronicles that dated back to 6000 years back then.
+Historical view of Mijas, MalagaMijas, a municipality with a rich history, was originally home to the Turdetanos, an Iberian people who mainly inhabited the Guadalquivir valley, in the south of the Iberian peninsula.
+The Turdetanos, direct descendants of the Tartessos and heavily influenced by Greek culture, were considered by the Romans as the most cultured people of the peninsula, with a history dating back 6000 years.

-With the Muslims’ conquest of Malaga in the year 714, these allowed the inhabitants of Mijas to keep their goods and customs.
-As from then onwards, it was known as Mixa and its economic growth lasted until the Christian armies’ invasion in 1487, when they ended up surrendering and its population was sold as slaves.
-The houses and lands were reassigned to the Christians that were brought down from the north to repopulate the area.
+The Muslim conquest of Malaga in the year 714 allowed the inhabitants of Mijas to preserve their goods and customs.
+Since then, the city was known as Mixa and experienced sustained economic growth until the invasion of the Christian armies in 1487.
+After the city's surrender, its population was sold as slaves and properties were reassigned to Christians brought from the north to repopulate the region.

-Due to the high piracy activity in the area, as from 1492 they built the watchtowers which alerted the population to fight them.
-These towers still stand today and can be visited at any time.
+In response to intense pirate activity in the region, watchtowers were built from 1492 to alert the population.
+These historic towers still stand today and can be visited at any time.

-Throughout its history, agriculture and fishing have been important for Mijas' development, as well as mining and cattle exploitation to a lesser extent.
-However, what really improved Mijas was the arrival of tourism thanks to Costa del Sol’s international fame.
-Today, Mijas is a popular tourist destination that attracts visitors from all over the world with its rich history and culture.
+Throughout its history, Mijas has relied on agriculture and fishing for its development, with mining and livestock playing a minor role.
+However, it was the arrival of tourism, driven by the international fame of the Costa del Sol, that truly transformed Mijas.
+Today, Mijas is a very popular tourist destination, attracting visitors from all over the world with its unique charm and rich history.

 Museums in Mijas

-The Watchtowers centre: Located in the ‘Torre Nueva’ (New Tower) in La Cala del Moral and exhibits the history of the towers and of Mijas.
+Center of the Watchtowers: Located in the "Torre Nueva" in La Cala del Moral, this center exposes the history of the watchtowers and of Mijas.
+(Map)

 Monuments in Mijas